 All babies are different from others so do not compare your kid with others.
 Also, if your baby does not walk at a particular stage, do not worry as the walking process depends on many different factors such as weight and personalities.
 If your baby is scared of walking by himself, support him with your fingers for the first step and do not put any pressure on him.
 Moreover, your child can quickly learn from his friends so let him play with other babies or toddlers.
 For example, your baby will stand up and walk by himself if he sees others play and walk.

 Above are five tips on how to help your baby start walking you can follow.
-The most important thing is to encourage and praise him when he achieves the excellent result.
+The most important thing is to encourage and praise him when he achieves an excellent results.
 Do not worry or force your baby to walk too early.
 This will not benefit but harm your kid only.
 All content provided is for informational and educational purposes.
 We recommend you consult a healthcare professional to determine which method is appropriate to you.

-Emily Pham, a blogger with many years of experience in searching the best natural home remedies for beauty and health issues.
+Emily Pham, a blogger with many years of experience in searching for the best natural home remedies for beauty and health issues.